Today’s customers are more demanding than ever.

 Making them too hard to reach may have a negative effect by demotivating your team.
 Team members will quickly burn out trying to achieve them.

 Setting goals that are too easy to reach, on the other hand, accomplishes the bare minimum or, in some cases, nothing.

 Attainable goals are always key when you’re trying to motivate your team to improve!

 The other half is providing the tools your team needs to achieve the goals.

 For example, if you want your team to seem knowledgeable when talking to customers, you need to provide the tools needed to boost responsiveness.
 Without these tools, your team can’t achieve key customer service goals.

 Senior executive goals are broad and strategic.
 They align with crucial company objectives.

 Managers’ goals are operationally inclined.
 They drive productivity and efficiency.

-Customer service team’s goals, however, are customer-oriented.
-They focus on things like improving response time and boosting resolution rates.
+The goals for customer service are, however, customer oriented.
+Effective customer service goals focus on things like improving response time and boosting resolution rates.

-Below are six tips that can help you create effective and measurable customer service goals that drive awesome customer service:
+Below are six tips that can help you create effective and measurable goals that drive excellent customer service:

 First, you need to determine your direction.
 What will success look like three months from now, six months, and one year from now?